abhishekpandit5599/icp-demo-projects-2/README.md

     colour: '#FF9900'
   },

-  /* scripts refered to by the "script" variable in the tile keys */

   scripts: {
-    /* you can just use "this" instead of your engine variable ("game"), but Codepen doesn't like it */
     change_colour: 'game.player.colour = "#"+(Math.random()*0xFFFFFF<<0).toString(16);',
-    /* you could load a new map variable here */
     next_level: 'alert("Yay!
 You won!
 Reloading map.");game.load_map(map);',
     death: 'alert("You died!");game.load_map(map);',
     unlock: 'game.current_map.keys[10].solid = 0;game.current_map.keys[10].colour = "#888";'
   }
 };

-/* Clarity engine */

 var Clarity = function () {